-At Blow N Go in Pasadena Maryland, we take pride in offering our clients the newest ignition interlock machines and latest technology.
+At Blow N Go locations in Pasadena, and Stevensville Maryland, we take pride in offering our clients the newest ignition interlock machines and latest technology.
 We are a proud carrier of MVA-approved Alcohol Detection Systems.

 Known as an ignition interlock device, this safety system works as a Breathalyzer that is installed in your vehicle to prevent driving while intoxicated.
 It features a mouthpiece, a handheld unit and cord that is connected to your vehicle’s ignition system.
 In order to start your vehicle, you are required to blow into the mouthpiece to test your blood alcohol content (BAC).